evrythng/scanthng.js/README.md

 Before using scanthng you'll need:

 * [An EVRYTHNG developer account](https://dashboard.evrythng.com)
-* To create an [Application](https://dashboard.evrythng.com/projects/setup/details) as scanthng.js operates on a per Application basis.
+* To create an [Application](https://dashboard.evrythng.com/projects/setup/details) as `scanthng.js` operates on a per Application basis.
 Note: Applications are called Projects in our [dashboard](https://dashboard.evrythng.com/projects/setup/details).

 ### Supported Devices

-The following devices are currently supported by scanthng.js:
+The following mobile browsers are currently supported by `scanthng.js`:

 * Android 3.0+ browser
 * Chrome for Android 0.16+